keileyn/shipment_simulation/README.md

 ## Future Enhancements
 Several improvements are planned for future releases:
 - **Exporting Reports**: Allow users to save results in CSV or Excel format.
-- **Real-time Data Visualization**: Display graphical representations of production progress.
 - **Enhanced UI**: Introduce additional themes and styling options for a better user experience.
-- **Cloud Integration**: Enable users to store and retrieve production data from cloud-based platforms.
 - **Multi-language Support**: Provide options for different languages to make the application more accessible to global users.

 ## Author
 **Kharlein Kaye B. Esconde**

-This README.md provides a comprehensive guide to the **Shipment Simulation** project, ensuring clarity and usability for developers and end-users alike.
+This README.md provides a comprehensive guide to the **Shipment Simulation Calculator** project, ensuring clarity and usability for developers and end-users alike.
 The project is designed with scalability in mind, ensuring future improvements can be implemented seamlessly.